Offal, viscera and organs meats are the internal organs and entrails of a slain or butchered animal and mean the same

-But the idea that offal or viscera is bad, is completely untrue.
+Heck yes!
+The idea that internal organ meats, offal or viscera is bad, is completely untrue.
 This is good dog nutrition.
 In fact it wasn't all that long ago, that people were eating these discarded meat parts, too.
-Think steak and ' kidney ' pie, ' blood ' pudding, ' liver ' and onions, ' sweetbreads ', etc.
+Think steak and kidney pie, blood pudding, liver and onions, sweetbreads, etc.

-Those organs in the picture above, better known as by-products are just the parts of a slaughtered food animal, that are considered to be ' not appropriate ' for human consumption.
-This means anything other than, whole muscle meat.
+Those internal organs in the picture above, better known as meat by-products are the parts of a slaughtered food animal that are considered ' not appropriate ' for human consumption, but they are perfectly nutritious and safe to eat.